Austin-Williams/OB-notes/blackmail-resistant-blinding-in-OB-contracts.md

 Now the vendor can decrypt the cyphertext ` ENC( {V,B',M}, SECRETDATA ⊕ R, ) ` to reveal ` SECRETDATA ⊕ R `, then use `R` to compute `SECRETDATA`.
 He can further verify that the buyer did in fact commit to these values.
 But the vendor cannot prove to a third party (other than the moderator... we'll get that next) that the buyer committed to SECRETDATA without the vendor revealing his own PGP private key.

 The moderator, by himself, can (at best) decrypt and learn the value `SECRETDATA ⊕ R`.
-But without knowing `R` he learns exactly nothing.
+But without knowing `R` he learns exactly nothing about `SECRETDATA`.

 To bring the moderator into the fold, either the vendor or the buyer simply reveal `R` to the moderator -- at which point the moderator can learn `SECRETDATA` and confirm that it's the value to which the buyer committed... but he can't convince any third party of that fact without revealing his own private pgp key.